 Can You Afford Housing In The New Place?

 How much is the housing in the new city?
 Is it extremely expensive, or something more affordable?
 If you need to, consider finding a roommate who can share living expenses with you until you can get your place.
+One great service to find roommates nearby is Diggz.

 This is a different story if you’re not moving alone.